Educators

 Grade 7

-Describe harassment and identify ways of dealing with it (eg. Communicating feelings and reporting incidents of harassment)
+Describe harassment and identify ways of dealing with it (e.g., by communicating feelings and reporting incidents of harassment)

 Identify people and resources that can support someone experiencing harassment

-Outline a variety of issues related to substance use and abuse (eg. The effects of second hand smoke, the impact of the laws governing drug use, including the use of tobacco & alcohol
+Outline a variety of issues related to substance use and abuse (e.g., the effects of second hand smoke; the impact of laws governing drug use, including the use of tobacco and alcohol); Identify and categorize drugs as stimulants, depressants, and hallucinogens

 Apply decision making process to make informed choices regarding drug use

-Demonstrate strategies that be used to counter pressure to smoke, drink and take drugs and identify healthy alternatives
+Demonstrate strategies that can be used to counter pressures to smoke, drink, and take drugs, and identify healthy alternatives to drug use

 Peer Pressure